Short-term Collections-based Fellowships

 Spanning virtually every age and region of the world, the Yale University collections are among the deepest and widest ranging of any university.
 They form an integral part of Yale’s mission of teaching and research and are accessible in various ways to students, scholars, and the public alike.

 Those accepted as fellows will have access to all of Yale’s libraries and the portion of the collections they have proposed to research, where they will also be given space to conduct their work.
 Fellows are encouraged also to involve themselves in the life of the university during their stays.
+Unfortunately, Short-term fellows will not have access to circulating collections in Yale’s library system.

 Scholars must free themselves of other teaching or work responsibilities during the course of the fellowship and may not hold other fellowships simultaneously.
 Split fellowships will not be granted, and only one application per candidate in a given academic year will be allowed.
 Please note that attendance will be monitored and grants will be adjusted to reflect shortened fellowship periods.
+Only J-1 visas will be granted to fellows requiring immigration assistance to undertake research.

 Eligibility and Support

+Applicants for an ISM Short-term Fellowship must hold a terminal degree in their field or be in the final stage of dissertation research and writing.
 The ISM provides a grant toward round-trip travel (economy class) from the candidate’s home to New Haven and an honorarium for living expenses of $3,000 per month for doctoral candidates (ABD), or $4,000 per month for any scholar holding the doctorate.
 Fellows are responsible for locating and funding their own housing.

 Send any inquiries regarding the collections themselves to the following addresses: